Fixed points and semifree bordism: Semifree actions

-When $G$ is a torus, the Atiyah--Bott/Berline--Vergne localization formula~\cite{AB1984} expresses the Chern numbers $h_I(M)$ entirely of the image of $M$ in $\bundlering$ in terms of cohomology classes on $M^T$ depending only on the bundle $\defm \nu\: N \to M^T$.
-Namely, \quation{ c^G_I(M)[M] = \frac{c^G_I(N)|_{M^T}[M^T]}{e^T(\nu)} } as elements of $\H BT$, where the Borel equivariant Euler class $\defm{e^T}(\nu)$ is simply the nonequivariant Euler class of the induced bundle $\nu \ox \id\: N \ox_T ET \lt M^T \ox_T ET$.
-The expression on right-hand side of \eqref{eq:ABBVChern}, which we will call $\defm{\ell_I}(\nu)$, is defined independently of whether $[\nu]$ lies in the image of the map from $\mfring$ or not, but at least if it does, we know from \eqref{eq:ABBVChern} that $\ell_I(\nu) = h_I(M) = 0 $ for $|I| < \dim N$.
+When $G$ is a torus, the Atiyah--Bott/Berline--Vergne localization formula~\cite{BV1982,AB1984} expresses the Chern numbers $h_I(M)$ entirely in terms of the image of $M$ in $\bundlering$.
+If $\nu\: N \to M^T$ is the normal bundle, viewed as a regular neighborhood in $M$, then \quation{ \int_M c^G_I(M) = \int_{M^T}\frac{c^G_I(M)|_{M^T}}{e^T(\nu)} } as elements of $\H BT$, where $\defm{e^T}(\nu)$ is the Euler class of the induced bundle $\nu \ox \id\: N \ox_T ET \lt M^T \ox_T ET$.
+The expression on the right-hand side of \eqref{eq:ABBVChern}, which we will call $\defm{\ell_I}(\nu)$, is defined independently of whether $[\nu]$ lies in the image of the map from $\mfring$ or not, but if it does lie in that image, then we know from \eqref{eq:ABBVChern} that $\ell_I(\nu) = h_I(M) = 0 $ for $|I| < |N|$

 One can ask if these restrictions alone determine the image of $\mfring \lt \bundlering$; that is, given a complex $T$-equivariant bundle $\nu\: N \to X$ such that $\ell_I(\nu) = 0$ for $|I| < \dim N$, does it always ``close up'' to some closed, stably complex $T$-manifold $M$?
-We show the answer is yes for semifree actions with isolated fixed points and use this fact to recover the associated bordism rings, and particularly Sinha's \Cref{thm:semifree bordism}.
+We show the answer is yes for certain classes of actions and use this fact to recover the associated bordism rings, and particularly Sinha's \Cref{thm:semifree bordism}.